leonlinsx/minimal-mistakes/_posts/2018-12-28-long-tails-and-chinese-art-theft.md

 > But the broader takeaway is to avoid focusing on bad proxies for success.
 How hard you’re working isn’t a good indicator of the value you’re creating or the progress you’re making.
 It’s a vanity metric: just as how many Twitter followers you have is a poor measure for the vitality of your business, the amount you’re struggling isn’t a good measure of how much you’re learning and progressing.

-And on that topic of hard work and long hours, [here's](https://community.intelligentfanatics.com/t/seth-klarmans-career-advice/1468 "Klarman advice") some advice from Seth Klarman: .
+And on that topic of hard work and long hours, [here's](https://community.intelligentfanatics.com/t/seth-klarmans-career-advice/1468 "Klarman advice") some advice from Seth Klarman.
 He's biased towards becoming an entrepreneur, which I don't necessarily agree with, but he makes a good point on how to think about a career.

 One big issue with being an entrepreneur is the long-tail driven nature of success in building a business.
 But does that actually apply to more than just entrepreneurs and VC?
 [This post](https://www.collaborativefund.com/blog/tails-you-win/ "tails you win") by Morgan Housel has good counterpoints.
 Don't get me wrong.
 I hate failing (but I still fail often).
 But since failing is normal you need to understand that it happens, and hopefully why it happens as well.